alexch/rerun/README.md

 `--background` (or -b) disable on-the-fly commands, allowing the process to be backgrounded

+`--no-growl` don't use growl

 Also --version and --help, naturally.

 # Growl Notifications

 If you have `growlnotify` available on the `PATH`, it sends notifications to growl in addition to the console.
+If you have growl but don't want rerun to use it, set the `--no-growl` option.

 Download [growlnotify here](http://growl.info/downloads.php#generaldownloads)
 now that Growl has moved to the App Store.